AlGepe/OmniSnippets_JS/docs/stdCustomJS/vSetterOrSelect.rst

 .. tip::
     We have used values ``0`` (zero) and ``1`` because when used as booleans ``0`` evaluates as ``false`` and ``1`` (or any other number) evaluates as ``true``.
 Learn more about this tricks in :ref:`Improving your conditions <betterConditions>`.

-Note that this **code does not need to be run inside ``onInit`` context**.
+Note that this **code does not need to be run inside** ``onInit`` context.
 However, we are still not done, we have create the value select but it is in a limbo since **it's not assigned (binded) to any variable** in the calculator.
 To do this step you simply use the function :ref:`omni.bindValueSelect <bindVselect>` like this:

 .. code-block:: javascript
     :lineno-start: 5